HTTP & HTTPS Tunnels

 End-to-end encryption

-Traffic from the browser to Localport's edge is always HTTPS.
-The hop from the edge to your machine is its own TLS-1.3 connection.
-For most apps that's plenty — your dev server speaks plain HTTP locally and never sees the public internet directly.
+Traffic from the browser to Localport's network is always HTTPS.
+The hop from our network to your machine is its own TLS 1.3 connection.
+For most apps that is plenty, since your dev server speaks plain HTTP locally and never sees the public internet directly.

 localport tls 3000 --token YOUR_TOKEN

-For stronger guarantees — restricting which clients are allowed to connect at all — see Locked tunnels, which adds mutual TLS on top.
+For stronger guarantees, such as restricting which clients are allowed to connect at all, see Locked tunnels, which adds mutual TLS on top.

 Common use cases

-• AI tool callbacks — Provide a public endpoint for AI/LLM integrations that need a URL
+- AI tool callbacks.
+Provide a public endpoint for AI and LLM integrations that need a URL.

 Next steps